kora-projects/kora-docs/mkdocs/blog/en/kora-observability.md

 Kora's telemetry integrations matter because the framework modules participate in one context model instead of forcing every business method to manually forward trace IDs.

-## The Service Layer Should Not Need Telemetry Plumbing Everywhere
+## The Service Layer Should Not Need Telemetry Plumbing Everywhere { #service-layer }

 A well-designed observability stack should make infrastructure operations observable automatically.
 Business code should not repeatedly call `startHttpSpan()`, `recordHttpMetric()`, `putTraceIdIntoMdc()`, or duplicate repository timing logic around every operation.